Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal6.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1
+ which problems or inefficiencies should the new website and app solve.

 * question 2
+  How will we ensure inclusive access for people with low digital literacy.

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*